Cayambe and the Ecuador Volcanoes

 Itinerary

-Quito, Rucu pichincha, Fuya Fuya, Imbabura, Cayambe
+Quito, Rucu pichincha, Cuicocha lake, Imbabura, Cayambe, Cotopaxi

-Day 1: Today we arrive in Quito, Ecuador.
+Day 1: (November 12) Today we arrive in Quito, Ecuador.
 We will check in to our hotel and get ourselves settled and rested from the long travel day.
 Many flights arrive in the evening.

 Day 2: We will meet for breakfast and an itinerary briefing.
-You will meet your teammates, NEM guides, as well as receive more information about Ecuador and our itinerary.
+You will meet your teammates, NEM guide, as well as receive more information about Ecuador and our itinerary.
 We will spend the day adjusting to the altitude of Quito (approx 9,000ft).
 The day is spent sightseeing around the city.
 In the afternoon, we will take the Teleferiquo (gondola) to 13,000ft for a short hike to watch the sunset over many of the Ecuadorean Volcanoes.

 CLIMBING ITINERARY BEGINS